sylar/project-viper/readme.md

 This is a seed for `React` projects that uses most of the bleeding edge tools and techniques.
 The seed follows the concept of tree shaking with the help of webpack2 and babel6.

+# ⚠️ Caveat

+Always get the latest release...
+This readme is outdated. `master` branch will always be functional, but I can't guarantee the readme will be with each push.
+Until further notice, check the `Realeases` page, it will relevant up2date info 😊.

 ## Prerequisites.

 I recommend using `yarn` but the classic `npm` will do just fine.